LPSim/backend/README.md

 ## Progress

-All charactors and cards with their balance changes until 4.1 are done.
+All charactors and cards with their balance changes until 4.3 are done.

-:sparkles: NEW: 4.2 charactors and cards, as well as balance changes are implemented.
+:sparkles: NEW: 4.3 charactors and cards, as well as balance changes are implemented.

 ## Feature

-- All charactors and cards until 4.1 are implemented.
+- All charactors and cards with latest version are implemented.
 - Support using different version of charactors and cards in a same deck.
 - Support serve as a mini server to interact with the match.
 - A frontend is provided to interact with the server.